wp-plugins/demo-data-creator/readme.txt

 Donate link: http://www.stillbreathing.co.uk/donate/
 Tags: wordpress, wpmu, buddypress, demo, data, example, dummy, users, blogs, sample Requires at least: 2.7
-Tested up to: 3.2
+Tested up to: 3.3.1
-Stable tag: 0.9.8
+Stable tag: 1

-Demo Data Creator is a Wordpress, WPMU/MultiSite and BuddyPress plugin that allows a Wordpress developer to create demo users, blogs, posts, comments and blogroll links for a Wordpress site.
+Demo Data Creator is a Wordpress and BuddyPress plugin that allows a Wordpress developer to create demo users, blogs, posts, comments and blogroll links for a Wordpress site.
 For BuddyPress you can also create user friendships, user statuses, user wire posts, groups, group members and group wire posts.

 == Description ==